-Inspired by his Eastern travels (and heritage), Prabal Gurung displayed a lively landscape of multicolor prints, glamorous throwback silhouettes, and undeniable female strength (though his soon-to-be-launched menswear line was also in the mix).
-It proved the designer is inspired by global commonality, and has closed in on his unique point-of-view.
+Inspired by his Eastern travels (and heritage), Prabal Gurung displayed a lively landscape of multicolored prints, glamorous throwback silhouettes, and undeniable female strength (though his soon-to-be-launched menswear line was also in the mix).
+It proved the designer is inspired by global commonality, and has closed in on his unique point of view.

 ALL THE FEELS AT ZERO + MARIA CORNEJO